-A dangerously erroneous article recently posted by the Small Business Administration is misleading small businesses, and the SBA has carelessly ignored repeated calls to have the article removed or corrected.
+A dangerously erroneous article posted by the Small Business Administration is misleading small businesses, and the SBA has carelessly ignored repeated calls to have the article removed or corrected.

 Despite repeated requests to correct its content, the SBA has chosen to mislead small businesses.

 On September 10, 2013 the SBA posted an article titled The Best Credit Card Processing For Small Business Owners, written by guest blogger and affiliate marketer Marco Carbajo.

 In the article, Carbajo makes numerous false statements in an attempt to connect the topics of credit card processing and small business lending in order to increase sales of the $100-a-month credit building system sold through his wesite.

 After growing tired of addressing questions from CardFellow clients misled by Marco Carbajo’s article, I contacted the SBA to request that the article be removed or corrected.
 The regional SBA office here in Hartford, Connecticut directed me to the office in Washngton, DC where my emails and phone calls have been ignored.
 For the record, the email I sent to the SBA is at the end of this article.